 Magical Accessory: The Medal of Everlasting Life.
 Anyone who wears it cannot be harmed or killed, making them effectively immortal.

-Played with in regards to Manolo's mother Carmen dies before the events of the film, and it is never explained why, but she still becomes a supporting character due to the nature of the setting.
+Played with in regards to Manolo's mother Carmen.
+She dies before the events of the film, and it is never explained why, but she still becomes a supporting character due to the nature of the setting.
 Manolo meets her in the Land of the Remembered, and she accompanies him on his journey.

 Murder the Hypotenuse: A rare example of an outside party doing the murdering.
 When it looks like Xibalba is going to lose The Bet, he has Manolo killed via snake bite.
 While it technically works, it turns out to be far from the last word on the subject.

 Musical World Hypotheses: Almost all of the songs are performed by the characters themselves, practiced and performed in real time, rather than just being random asides like in (say) Disney movies.